 Drizzling meadows, catching rainbows, taking halts at every corner that we found picturesque, I never could have imagined this Spiti trip would leave such a long-lasting and deep impact on my soul.
 From watching the sun and the clouds play hide and seek in the lap of the mighty Himalayas, every moment has made a home in my heart.
 What acted as a cherry on the top on this Spiti trip was an amazing company of enthusiasts who were full of life and positive vibes.
-So let me take you on a journey of a lifetime and share my personal experience on a recent road trip to Spiti – the land of the higher Himachal.
+So let me take you on a journey of a lifetime and share my personal experience and memories of a recent road trip to Spiti Valley- the land of the higher Himachal.

 Day 1 Shimla to Narkanda